nerdErg/GoodForm/tutorial/08-Security.md

 ]
 ```

-Add the following code to the Bootstrap.groovy file, to create some dummy users and groups:
+Add the following code to the Bootstrap.groovy file, which will create our Loan Application form and some sample users
+and groups:

 ```groovy
     def init = { servletContext ->